top of page

 CRIBBAGE TERMS and LINGO

-The Crib/Kitty: The kitty, more commonly referred to as the crib in America, is the extra hand the dealer gets after players discard.
+The Crib/Kitty: The kitty, more commonly referred to as The Crib in America, is the extra hand the dealer gets after all players discard.

 "Cut it Deep and Make them Weep": Phrase when the pone cuts toward the bottom of the deck.